How to make a Drop Cloth Hammock

 Yes, you’re in the right place.
 This month’s Power Tool Challenge was to use unconventional items.
 For me, that is FABRIC.
 I made a DIY Drop Cloth Hammock!
-I can sew when I have to, but it’s not how I prefer to spend my time.
+I can sew when necessary, but it’s not how I prefer to spend my time.

 The rules were we had to use at least one power tool.

-Luckily, I have the perfect place to hang a drop cloth hammock, and I get to admire my diy picket fence while lounging!
+Luckily, I have the perfect place to hang a drop-cloth hammock, and I can admire my DIY picket fence while lounging!

 I have tons of pinecones if you have ideas for me.